kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>Understand the business process behind the app</h2>
 Before you decide whether or not to use a library or framework, have a clear understanding of your project's goals.
 Understand the your app must do before rejecting the tools that can help you build it.

 Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort.
-But if I'm building an app that users will open up and then use for a long time (like they would with MS Word), Ember has a feature-rich API that will help me finish the project fast.
+But if I'm building an app that users will open up and then use for a long time (like they would with MS Word), Ember's a great option here.

 Speaking for myself, this is an area where I've made mistakes in the past.
+Had I focused more on what the app needed to accomplish and less on the "cool" way to do stuff, I'd be a VP somewhere.

 You need to ship a product out the door: a library or framework may be a means to that end.
 So again, understand what your app must do because a framework or lib may help your app "do" it better.

+<h2>Web developers can learn from native developers</h2>

 Luecke pointed out that dismissing JS tooling based on learning curves and filesizes was common in the web dev world but not the native development world.
 I would say the same thing happens